Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

-We also analyze the correlation between human preference and automated feedback, such as AI feedback from VLMs, and metric-based rewards (CLIP, HPSv2, PickScore, and Optical Flow).
-As done in \autoref{tab:rl_finetuning_preference_eval} for AI/human evaluation, we first measure the average of each metric per algorithm-feedback combination (such as SFT, RWR-CLIP, DPO-AIF, etc), and compute Pearson correlation coefficient to the human preference (\autoref{fig:metrics_human_corr_joint}; left).
-The results reveal that the performance measured with AI preference from VLMs has the most significant positive correlation to the one with human preference ($R=0.746$; statistically significant with $p\leq0.01$), while others only exhibit weak correlations, which supports the observation that optimizing AI feedback can be the best proxy for optimizing the human feedback.
+We first analyze the correlation between human preference and automated feedback, such as AI feedback from VLMs, and metric-based rewards (CLIP, HPSv2, PickScore, and Optical Flow).
+As done in \autoref{tab:rl_finetuning_preference_eval} for AI/human evaluation, we first measure the average of each metric per algorithm-feedback combination (such as SFT, RWR-CLIP, DPO-AIF, etc), and compute Pearson correlation coefficient to the human preference (\autoref{fig:metric_corr_over_optimization_metric}; left).
+The results reveal that the performance measured with AI preference from VLMs has the most significant positive correlation to the one with human preference ($R=0.746$; statistically significant with $p\leq0.01$), while others only exhibit weak correlations, which supports the observation that optimizing AI feedback works as a proxy for supervised signals from humans.

-In contrast, when we measure the correlation between the averaged human preference and automated feedback among the $32\times5 = 160$ prompts (\autoref{fig:metrics_human_corr_joint}; right), human preference exhibits weak positive correlation only to AI preference ($R=0.231$; statistically significant with $p\leq0.01$)), and others does not have notable correlations.
-This implies that even with the best choice -- AI feedback from VLMs, the rationale of preference is still not enough to be perfectly aligned with human feedback~\citep{wu2024boosting}.
-While we demonstrate the promising signal to leverage VLMs to improve the quality of dynamic object interaction in text-to-video models, we also call for the improvement of VLMs to be calibrated with human perception.
+Moreover, we find that finetuning metrics-based rewards with DPO, such as HPSv2 or PickScore, faces over-optimization~\citep{azar2023general,furuta2024geometric}, where the metrics are improving while the generated videos are visually worsened with incorrect events.
+For instance, in \autoref{fig:metric_corr_over_optimization_metric} (right), while DPO-HPSv2 could improve HPSv2 as the gradient step increases, the ratio of acceptable video in the AI evaluation significantly decreases, which implies that metric-based rewards, even if representing human preferences, may not always be suitable for the correctness of events in video.
+It is essential for scalable text-to-video improvement to incorporate the supervision process by the capable VLMs, not limited to leveraging automated external feedback just for finetuning.